Based on material by Carlos Scheidegger and Kevin Sun

 Ane Ellipse is specified by position and a radius in x and a radius in y:See output in new page.

 Rectangles are specified with x, y, width, and height.See output in new page.

 Lines are specified using two points, (x1, y1), (x2, y2).See output in new page.

 You can also specify text in SVG:See output in new page.

 The SVG path element is how you “escape” the basic SVG shapes.
 In case none of the predefined shapes are good enough for you, you can draw any arbitrary shape you want using the path element.
-We will not use it very often in class, but it’s important that you know it exists, because it helps you understand how much of D3 works under the hood.
+We will usually not use it manually, but it’s important that you know it exists, because it helps you understand how much of D3 works under the hood.

 The path element is made up of a micro language.
 Here are some commands:

 M 10 10Moves to the position without drawing a line.

 L 20 20Draws a Line from the previous position to the position specified.